zx80/flask-simple-auth/README.md

  - `FSA_PARAM_PASS` parameter name for the password.
    Default is `PASS`.

-See also Password Authentication below for how the password is retrieved.
+See also Password Authentication below for how the password is retrieved and checked.

 ### `password` Authentication